teusH/MySense/PyCom/README.md

 * housing/case for the power

 ToDo:
-* software to put LoPy in sleep mode between samples
+* Solarcel software to put LoPy in sleep mode between samples and track energy supply
-* software to use WiFi for internet access connectivity if LoRa is not available
+* software to use WiFi/MQTT for internet access connectivity if LoRa is not available

 Some fixing materials:
 * small piece of plexiglas for cover oled display
 * 2 component glue
 * some fixing tool to stabalize the antenna
-* 4 cm tube for air inlet of PM module (SDS011 or black PMSA003)
+* 4 cm tube for air inlet of PM module (SDS011 or PMSx003)
 * piece of wood to be able to attach the outdoor cable box on a wall.
 * some material to fixate the components and allow airflow in the box

+One may need to extend those dust sensors without an inlet tube and inlet as well as ouytet on same side with some air separation guidence in order to avoid to measure only the dust circulating within the housing.

 ### LoPy kit casing
 A simple housing case is made with a piece of plexiglas 61 X 230 mm (see for thedril mask for 3 mm dril the SVG file in the images directory).